Last of Its Kind

 “If all the beasts were gone, men would die from a great loneliness of spirit, for whatever happens to the beasts also happens to the man.
 All things are connected.
 Whatever befalls the Earth befalls the sons of the Earth.” -- Chief Seattle

 We are at a very interesting time in history.
-Advances in medicine and technology have made us capable of making decisions never before thought possible.
+Advances in medicine and technology have enabled us to make decisions never before thought possible.
 The pace of genetic manipulation is far outstripping the pace of natural evolution by orders of magnitude.
 We can now choose the gender of our children, clone our pets, and make lab rats glow with the bioluminescence of jellyfish.
 What is next?
 What does the future hold?

-Most people do not know what the natural world looks like.
-In my first series of photographs, “Meet the Beetles,” I worked to show the beauty of anatomical structure in the insect world.
-In this new series of photographs, “Unnatural Selection,” I have taken my skill in repairing existing insects and used it to create entirely new species of insect.
+Most people are unfamiliar with certain aspects of the natural world.
+In my first series of photographs, "Meet the Beetles," I worked to show the beauty of anatomical structure in the insect world.
+In this new series of photographs, "Unnatural Selection," I have taken my skill in repairing existing insects and used it to create entirely new species of insect.

 Like a well-meaning researcher, I started out exploring the wonders of nature, then I learned to repair nature, then I began to perfect nature.
 It was a slippery slope that led me to begin recreating nature.
 Yeats said, "A terrible beauty is born."
 My terrible beauties were not born, but fabricated to be photographed.

 Meet the Beetles

 "Meet the Beetles" is an exploration of morphology and my attempt to reveal the beauty of anatomical structure in the insect world through photography as other artists have sought to reveal the beauty of anatomical structure in the plant world.
 Since insect species range from small and shiny (beetles) to large and spiny (walking sticks), I have created with my camera a forced exactitude of viewing point in order to magnify the taxonomic differences within likeness of multiple specimens of insect.